 Last week I fell during one of our dances together and even managed to take Ty down, a super-rare event which must have taken some really misplaced skating on my part.
 So this week my ice dancing was rather tentative and wimpy.
 Another skater videoed our dance and I was unhappy to see that I was hardly pushing or extending my legs at all.

 We decided an extra lesson was called for plus practice the day of the test.
-I mentioned the fall to my coach and bless him, he claimed not to remember it at all.
+I mentioned the fall to Ty and bless him, he claimed not to remember it at all.
 Almost made me question reality: certainly convinced me that it was not a big deal.

 Friday we skated the dance together about six times.
 After the last one he said, “That was pretty good.
 Except for the tripping, and the weak arms…” Sigh.
 There was so much I could still do to make the dance better.
 On that last dance I’d stumbled a bit on a progressive step and I’d been thinking of other things than maintaining the space between us with my arms.
 He’d given my too-relaxed arms a little shake a couple of times to remind me to push against him.

 After our lesson I started working to get better leg extension on one of the backward steps, overdid it and fell.
 I figured I’d run out of time to improve that detail before the test.
 But after a skating a little more and then taking a break to just plain chat with another adult ice dancer, I gave the problem area another try and made some progress.
 But there was only so much I could do, I didn’t want to over-practice on test day.